ssstrong1/Group_14_TRACE/README.md

 >
 > Download Troubleshooting:
 > 1. If you get this message: Navigate to your windows security.
 > 2. From there click Virus and Threat Protection:
+> 3. Then click Protection History:
+> 4. Next Navigate to the file that was blocked:
+> 5. Select actions then restore.
+Your download is now restored and ready to be used.
+Navigate to your download folder and see that it is accessible now:
 >
-> Then click Protection History:
+> Installing the Software:
 >
+> Running the Installer File with the Zipped Folder:
+> 1. Find the downloaded zip folder (either Group_14_TRACE-main.zip or Group_14_TRACE-1.0.0.0.zip if installed from releases) in your system's Downloads folder.
+> 2. Double-click on the zipped folder and extract the contents
-> Next Navigate to the file that was blocked:
+> 3. Navigate to your new extracted folder and inside locate tracesetup.exe in the installer folder
+> 4. Double-click on the installer file (tracesetup.exe) to run it
+> Follow the Installation Wizard:
+> 1. The installation wizard will help you through the installation process.
+> 2. Choose the installation directory where you want to install TRACE.
+> 3. Click "Next" to proceed with the installation.
+> Complete the Installation:
+> 1. Once the installation is complete, click "Finish" to exit the installation wizard.
+> 2. TRACE is now installed on your system and ready to use.
+> Running the Installer File without the Zipped Folder:
+> 1. Find the downloaded installer file (tracesetup.exe) in your system's Downloads folder.
+> 2. Double-click on the installer file to run it.
+> Follow the Installation Wizard:
+> 1. The installation wizard will help you through the installation process.
+> 2. Choose the installation directory where you want to install TRACE.
+> 3. Click "Next" to proceed with the installation.
+> Complete the Installation:
+> 1. Once the installation is complete, click "Finish" to exit the installation wizard.
+> 2. TRACE is now installed on your system and ready to use.
 >
-> and select actions then restore.
-Your download is now restored and ready to be used.
-Navigate to your download folder and see that it is accessible now:

-Installing the Software

-Running the Installer File with the Zipped Folder

-Find the downloaded zip folder (either Group_14_TRACE-main.zip or Group_14_TRACE-1.0.0.0.zip if installed from releases) in your system's Downloads folder.

-Double-click on the zipped folder and extract the contents

-Navigate to your new extracted folder and inside locate tracesetup.exe in the installer folder

-Double-click on the installer file (tracesetup.exe) to run it

-Follow the Installation Wizard

-The installation wizard will help you through the installation process.

-Choose the installation directory where you want to install TRACE.

-Click "Next" to proceed with the installation.

-Complete the Installation

-Once the installation is complete, click "Finish" to exit the installation wizard.

-TRACE is now installed on your system and ready to use.

-Running the Installer File without the Zipped Folder

-Find the downloaded installer file (tracesetup.exe) in your system's Downloads folder.

-Double-click on the installer file to run it.

-Follow the Installation Wizard

-The installation wizard will help you through the installation process.

-Choose the installation directory where you want to install TRACE.

-Click "Next" to proceed with the installation.

-Complete the Installation

-Once the installation is complete, click "Finish" to exit the installation wizard.

-TRACE is now installed on your system and ready to use.

-Launching the Software
+> Launching the Software:
+>

-There are two options to running the application.
+> There are two options to running the application.
+>

-1st you can right click on the TRACE icon inside the location where you installed it and select run as an administrator
+> 1st you can right click on the TRACE icon inside the location where you installed it and select run as an administrator
+>

-2nd you can right click on the TRACE icon inside the location where you installed it and click on properties:
+> 2nd you can right click on the TRACE icon inside the location where you installed it and click on properties:
+>

-From there you can customize how you run the program by selecting the compatibility tab and choosing run this program as an administrator and clicking apply:
+> From there you can customize how you run the program by selecting the compatibility tab and choosing run this program as an administrator and clicking apply:
+>

-If you opted to create a Desktop Shortcut you can now double-click it from your Desktop and use the program if you have changed the mentioned settings for the program
+> If you opted to create a Desktop Shortcut you can now double-click it from your Desktop and use the program if you have changed the mentioned settings for the program
+>

-If you have not changed the settings for the program, then you will need to right-click the application and run it as an administrator every time.
+> If you have not changed the settings for the program, then you will need to right-click the application and run it as an administrator every time.
+>

-If you are logged in as an administrator, then you do not need to right-click the program and do any of the above.
+> If you are logged in as an administrator, then you do not need to right-click the program and do any of the above.
 All you need to do is double click the application to run it.
+>

-Alternatively, you can find trace_main.exe in the Program Files (x86)/TRACE.
+> Alternatively, you can find trace_main.exe in the Program Files (x86)/TRACE.
+>

-Uninstalling the Software
+> Uninstalling the Software:
+>

-Open the Control Panel.
+> Open the Control Panel.
+>

-Go to "Programs" or "Programs and Features."
+> Go to "Programs" or "Programs and Features."
+>

-Find TRACE version 1.0.0.0 in the list of installed programs.
+> Find TRACE version 1.0.0.0 in the list of installed programs.
+>

-Click on TRACE version 1.0.0.0 and select "Uninstall."
+> Click on TRACE version 1.0.0.0 and select "Uninstall."
+>

-Follow the on-screen prompts to complete the uninstallation process.
+> Follow the on-screen prompts to complete the uninstallation process.
+>

-Alternatively, you can just delete the folder where it is installed
+> Alternatively, you can just delete the folder where it is installed